This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 Exclusive Pumping Sample Schedules

-You’re going to be shown sample pumping schedules from birth to twelve months postpartum.
+You’re going to be shown sample exclusive pumping schedules from birth to twelve months postpartum.
 These examples will help give you a better idea of what to expect exclusively pumping.

 An exclusive pumper’s schedule for the first 3-4 months postpartum is daunting to say the least.
 Basically, exclusive pumping takes the place of a baby’s feeding habits.